aequchain/aequchain.github.io/COMPLETE NETWORK INTERNALIZATION.md

 # COMPLETE NETWORK INTERNALIZATION CHECKLIST
-## Every Sector, Product, Service & Industry for 100% Self-Sufficient Civilization
+## 100% Self-Sufficient Civilization | Every Sector, Product, Service & Industry 100% Self-Sufficient Civilization

 *This comprehensive checklist represents everything needed for complete internalization - check each item as it's established within the network to achieve free, complete coverage of all human needs and desires.*